 Cam-Lock to Bayonet Adapter

-Video detailing the Waste Master RV Sewer System
+A video detailing the Waste Master RV Sewer System

 I have to admit the products are a little pricey compared to the norm but in my opinion well worth the investment.
 Quality and innovative features are certainly there and not hype.
-Dealing with the crappy job of dumping the sewer tanks is something that every RVer has to do and do often.
+Dealing with the crappy job of dumping the sewer tanks is something every RVer has to do and does often.
 Why not have convenient, well-built tools for the job?

 *Update* – I have solved my hose storage problem.

-Hope you found my review helpful.
+I hope you found my review helpful.
 Want to see more?
 Check out the RV product review category.
 Cheers Ray